yobichan/techwriting_showcase/docs/installing-git-on-macos.md

 # About this guide

-This guide helps you install Git on your Apple work computer with WSL preinstalled.
+This guide helps you install Git on your Apple work computer.

 {% include include_git_target_audience.md %}